Skip to main content

 Tourism Tasmania & Rob Burnett

-Nearby, the Launceston Tramways Museum is a must for train lovers and history buffs.
+Nearby, the Launceston Tramway Museum is a must for train lovers and history buffs.
 The museum features a workshop, a large modern display gallery and a short 1940s tram ride accompanied by the sounds and voices of the past.
 Check out Launceston’s oldest surviving movie footage and see how the city was changed by the introduction of trams.

 In Hobart, the Tasmanian Transport Museum has a large collection of restored railway locomotives, carriages, trams and artefacts, including the only double-decker tram to survive from the late 1940s.